Carcassonne, the most preserved medieval town in EuropeSeptember 23, 2016

 Talking a bit about the history of Carcassone in France

-Built in the century 13, Carcassonne the fortress is one of the largest medieval buildings of the continent and one of the most preserved.
+Built in the century 13, the fortress of Carcassone is one of the largest medieval buildings on the continent and one of the most preserved.
 In the past, was under the control of Cártaros, a religious group who tried to establish an offshoot of the Catholic Church in the region.